The Greatest Showman: Plot

 As Barnum takes Lind on a U.S. tour, Charity stays home with the girls and feels isolated from her husband ("Tightrope").
 While on tour, Lind becomes romantically attracted to Barnum.
 When he rejects her advances, she threatens to quit and later retaliates with a kiss at the end of her last show ("Never Enough (Reprise)") which is photographed by the press.

 Barnum returns home to find his circus on fire caused by a fight between protesters and the troupe.
 Phillip runs into the burning building to save Anne, not knowing that she has already escaped.
-He suffers serious injuries before Barnum rescues him.
+He suffers serious injuries before Barnum rescues him from his circus as it is destroyed.

 The next day, Bennett tells Barnum that the culprits have been caught and that Lind has cancelled her tour after Barnum's "scandal".
 Barnum's mansion is foreclosed.
-Having found out about the kiss, Charity berates Barnum for his obsessions and takes their daughters to her parents' home.
+Having found out about the kiss, Charity blames Barnum for his obsessions, saying that she never minded the risk, but they always did it together, and takes their daughters to her parents' home.

-Devastated, Barnum retreats to a local bar.
+Distraught and heartbroken, Barnum retreats to a local bar.
 His troupe finds him there and says that despite their disappointments, they still consider themselves a family.
 Inspired, he resolves to build a new show and not let ambition blind him ("From Now On").
 Phillip awakens in a hospital with Anne by his side while Barnum and Charity reconcile.

 A recovering Phillip offers his share of the profits to help Barnum rebuild the circus in exchange for becoming a full partner, which Barnum readily accepts.
 To economize, Barnum transforms the enterprise into an open-air tent circus.
 The revamped circus is a huge success ("The Greatest Show").
 Barnum has Phillip take his place as the ringmaster so Barnum can spend more time with his family.
 Barnum leaves the circus early on an African bush elephant to attend Caroline and Helen's ballet recital.